elen-oz/hi_finance-app/readme.md

 ## How to Use

-To view the website, simply open the `index.html` file in your web browser.
-You can also deploy the website to a web server to make it accessible online.
+Open the `index.html` file in your web browser.

 ## Credits